 My Address: My Address being the most attractive offer by AOL works particularly like MyAddress.
 AOL Mail allows you to choose your own domain name.
 Your email doesn’t have to look like email@example.com, which means you can route your AOL Mail through the domain you might own, so now your free email address has the potential to look like firstname.lastname@example.org.
 Additional to this, you can also invite your friends up to a number of 100 to be part of your own domain.

 AOL has got few more advanced features like Panels.
 Panels can be found on the right side on your AOL Mail’s screen.
 These serve as quick links to other online services provided by AOL or its respective partners.
 Here are quick bites about the panels in AOL Mail.

-To Do Panel : This panels opens up to your already entered to do list or it helps to add your new tasks, due dates.
-There is also a To Do link to your received emails which helps you to follow up the subject of the received emails.
-To add tasks to your To Do list, simply click on the To Do link and the entry will be added to your To Do list..
+To Do Panel: This panel opens up to your already entered to do list or it helps to add your new tasks, due dates.
+There is also a To Do link to your received emails which help you to follow up the subject of the received emails.
+To add tasks to your To Do list, simply click on the To Do link and the entry will be added to your To-Do list.

-A Blog Link is added next to the Events Panel and the To Do Links , this panels helps to create your AOL Blog Journal which free of service.
+A Blog Link is added next to the Events Panel and the To Do Links, these panels help to create your AOL Blog Journal which free of service.